mike-matera/intro-to-rdbms/projects/cis_classes_keys_and_constraints.md

 ## Select your Keys

 MySQL forces you to have primary keys.
 The name is a bit misleading because you can have **multiple** columns as primary keys.
-These are knows as composite keys.
-For each of the tables think about the attribute or attributes you will use for a key.
-Separately you will turn in answers to the following questions:
+These are knows as *composite keys*.
+For each table think about the attribute or attributes you will use for a key.
+Separately, turn in answers to the following questions:

   1. What is the key of your Course table?
 What kind of key is it (e.g. a surrogate key, composite key or a single-value key)
   2. What is the key of your Section table?
 What kind of key it it?
   3. What is the key of your Instructor table?
 What kind of key is it?

-You should turn in the answers to these questions in a document called `keys_and_constraints`.
+Turn in the answers to these questions in a document called `keys_and_constraints`.

 ## Add Constraints to Section and Instructor

-Additionally add a referential integrity constraint between Section and Instructor.
+Add a referential integrity constraint between Section and Instructor.
 The constraint should ensure that the instructor of a section is present in the instructor table.
-You may have to change your data to make this work.
+You may have to change your data to make this work. *At least one section is currently being taught by staff*.
+That's what happens when there is no instructor identified by the time the schedule goes to print.
+Divise a strategy for handling that in your schema (we'll discuss this next week).

 ## Chapter Questions